 You can find the walking route on the map below.
 Download it onto your phone to follow as you walk along.

-How to use our maps // Click on the top right corner to open in the Google Maps app.
+USING OUR MAPS.
+Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

 1. COWPER STREET

-Get the underground to Old Street Station.
-Just outside is Cowper Street.
+Just outside, navigate towards Cowper Street.
 This little road has a collaboration between several exciting artists.

-Fusing their different styles Jim Vision painted the colourful portrait, Si Mitchell is responsible for the striking dragon and ThisOne added the black and white flowers.
+Fusing their different styles, Jim Vision painted the colourful portrait, Si Mitchell is responsible for the striking dragon, and ThisOne added the black and white flowers.

 2. BLACKALL ALLEY

-Don’t miss the numerous stencils by Buenos Aires-born artist Cartooneros including “Van Gogh” and “Surviving England on Ten Pounds.”
+Don’t miss the numerous stencils by Buenos Aires-born artist Cartooneros, including “Van Gogh” and “Surviving England on Ten Pounds.”
 Our favourite was the striking face by Dubai-based street artist Fink 22.

 3. AMERICAN CAR WASH